-- (a) To gain admission to the examination in a module, a module mark of at least 40% is required.51 - (b) A module mark is set out in the module guide or its addendum, and is the result of both the continuous and the summative assessments, which are conducted in a decentralised fashion during the course of the module term. - (c) A module mark that has been obtained in a module is valid only for the next examination applicable to the module in question. - (d) Except where the dean of the faculty in which the relevant module is offered, in consultation with the particular lecturer, decides otherwise, a student must, in order to gain admission to the examination in a module, meet all the prescribed subminimum and assignment requirements, and must have participated in all the scheduled assessments as set out in the relevant module guide or its addendum.52
+- (a) To gain admission to the examination in a module, a module mark of at least 40% is required.
+In the case of the Postgraduate Diploma in Business Administration, a module mark of at least 45% is required. - (b) A module mark is set out in the module guide or its addendum, and is the result of both the continuous and the summative assessments, which are conducted in a decentralised fashion during the course of the module term. - (c) A module mark that has been obtained in a module is valid only for the next examination applicable to the module in question. - (d) Except where the dean of the faculty in which the relevant module is offered, in consultation with the particular lecturer, decides otherwise, a student must, in order to gain admission to the examination in a module, meet all the prescribed subminimum and assignment requirements, and must have participated in all the scheduled assessments as set out in the relevant module guide or its addendum.

-A module mark of at least 40% is required for admission to the examination, except where the relevant faculty requires a module mark of more than 40% as the minimum for admission to the examination.
+&lt;sup>47 A module mark of at least 40% is required for admission to the examination, except where the relevant faculty requires a module mark of more than 40% as the minimum for admission to the examination.

-The granting of approval to a student who has not obtained the required semester mark is specifically excluded from this Rule, as no student will be allowed to participate in an examination without having obtained the required semester mark.
+&lt;sup>48 The granting of approval to a student who has not obtained the required semester mark is specifically excluded from this Rule, as no student will be allowed to participate in an examination without having obtained the required semester mark.